reqnroll/Reqnroll/docs/quickstart/index.md

 These fields will be used for different purposes:

 * The field `_priceCalculator` contains the module class that we would like to test.
-* The `_basket` field will be used to collect the items the client puts to the basket is a pair of product and quantity.
+* The `_basket` field will be used to collect the item/s the client puts in the basket, an item is a pair of product and quantity.
 * The `_calculatedPrice` field will contain the price calculated by the application, so that we can make assertions for it.

 These fields will provide data (or with other word *state*) for the step definitions.
 For now, all our step definition methods were in the same class, therefore declaring them as simple class-level fields was enough.
 For learning more about sharing data between step definition methods please check the [](../automation/sharing-data-between-bindings.md) guide.